The Dance of the Siblings - The Dualism of Apollo and Artemis

 Description

 This prospective work tests polystyrene as a sculptural substrate, layering fabric, plaster, gesso, and acrylic paint to create dimensional surface quality that bridges sculptural and painterly approaches.
-The multi-layered technique allows the mythological framework to exist as spatial structure—the viewer encounters division, geometry, emptiness, and presence as formal relationships before (or without) knowing the mythological reference.
+The multi-layered technique allows the philosophical framework to exist as spatial structure—the viewer encounters division, geometry, emptiness, and presence as formal relationships before (or without) knowing the mythological and philosophical references.

-Part of the Mediterranean Echoes collection, the work translates ancient Greek mythology into contemporary geometric language, where void and form enact the eternal dance between clarity and embodiment, light and matter.
+Part of the Myths and Legends series within the Spells and Magic collection, the work translates ancient Greek thought into contemporary geometric language, where void and form enact the relationship between the unbounded ground and the definite shapes it gives rise to.

 Technical Notes